 One of the best ways to enjoy those tasty morsels of succulent lobster meat is to serve it as the classic lobster roll.
 YUM YUM!

-These amazing sandwiches are overflowing with juicy chunks of lobster, some mayo, a little lemon juice and some salt and pepper.
+These amazing sandwiches are overflowing with juicy chunks of lobster, some mayo, melted butter, a little lemon juice, lemon zest, celery, sliced green onions, and some salt and pepper.
 So simple but sooooo good!

-If you have some intact lobster claw meat, just tuck them in your sandwich like in the pictures – it's awesome for presentation!
+If you leave some lobster claw meat intact, just tuck them in your sandwich like in the pictures – this is optional but awesome for presentation!

 My goodness, I wish I could have lobster every day!
 Don't you?